pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ![](/images_headers/Masternodes.png)

-{{% notice warning %}}
-💡
-This page will soon be updated with our new:
-Poseidon Version V2 photos and guide
-so keep in mind that photos here look different and things can work different
-Thank you for your patient
-🛠
-{{% /notice %}}

 ## Overview

 Running a PIRL masternode requires the use of a Virtual Private Server (VPS) with a static public IP address directly assigned to an interface.

 Once you have the funds in place, you send a small 1 PIRL transaction to your Poseidon wallet (your account will come with a wallet) to prove that you control the Nautilus wallet with the 10K PIRL capital for Content MN.
 You use the txid from the 1 PIRL transaction as part of the masternode setup, along with your Nautilus address.
-When the masternode is added, you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
+When the masternode is added,
+you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
 With the masternode contract address in place, you execute the node registration function.
-At this point you can either manually install the PIRL masternode binary and configure the masternode and firewall on your dedicated server or VPS or you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.
+At this point  you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.

 This guide uses the one-click-masternode setup feature.
-This is an optional feature for those that wish to have a more hands-off experience with the setup of their masternode.
 This Poseidon feature automatically configures your CentOS7 linux server to be a Pirl Masternode.
 Updates will be applied automatically.
 All you have to do is monitor your server to ensure it stays operational.
 This is as simple as rebooting the server, should it go offline.

 ## Prerequisites

 * **A VPS with minimum 4GB Total OS RAM minimum (more is recommended), enough storage to run the masternode (Minimum 20GB, Recommended 60GB+), and a Public IP assigned at the network interface**
  - The official requirements are: 4GB RAM, 20GB space, 3TB transfer, public IPv4 IP.
 Once you order your VPS, you will receive its root credentials.
- - The easiest path forward is to only use this VPS for your Pirl Masternode and give Poseidon your root credentials so it can manage and update your VPS.
+The easiest path forward is to only use this VPS for your Pirl Masternode and give Poseidon your root credentials so it can manage and update your VPS.
 * **A Poseidon account on [https://poseidon.pirl.io](https://poseidon.pirl.io)**
  - Navigate over to https://poseidon.pirl.io and register for an account.
- - Keep in mind that you will be logging in with your username and not email.
+Keep in mind that you will be logging in with your username and not email.
 * **Nautilus wallet**
  - Nautilus is the official desktop wallet for Pirl.
- - You will need it in order to add and execute “Register Node” from the smart contract needed to run the Pirl masternode.
- - You can use the desktop wallet to create your Pirl wallet or you can use the web wallet at: https://wallet.pirl.io/.
+You will need it in order to add and execute “Register Node” from the smart contract needed to run the Pirl masternode.
+You can use the desktop wallet to create your Pirl wallet or you can use the web wallet at: https://wallet.pirl.io/.
  - Whichever method you choose to create your wallet, always make sure you save your UTC file,
  - the password needed to decrypt the UTC file as well as your private key.
  - You can use your Nautilus created UTC file and password to extract your private key.
  - You can use your private key instead of the UTC file + Password to access your wallet and withdraw your funds in case of an emergency.
-* **10,001 Pirl available in your wallet for Content MN**
+* **10,001 Pirl available in your wallet for Content Masternode**
  - There’s no getting around it, you will need to somehow get ten thousand PIRL into a wallet.
  - You can mine Pirl by using one of the official pools available here: https://pirl.io/en/pools/.
  - You can also buy Pirl on one of the Pirl exchanges.
 I recommend https://www.cryptopia.co.nz/ as a safe and reliable exchange.